Our fabulous girl power programs are open to ALL middle school girls in Orange County!

 Laguna Niguel, CA 92677

-Proceeds will go toward the Girl Rising Fund and GSN's 8th Grade Outreach Program.
+All proceeds go toward the Girl Rising Fund and GSN's Community Outreach Program.

 We look forward to seeing you for an inspiring night of girl power!